Ant & Dec: Controversies

 The pair were ridiculed for their alleged participation in the fraud on the front cover of the satirical magazine Private Eye.

 On 30 September 2008, Ant & Dec were sued for US$30 million by Greek American stand-up comedian and actor Ant for using the name 'Ant' in the United States.
 The lawsuit, among other things, alleged trademark infringement and fraud.
 The suit was dismissed in May 2010.
 The pair have had the UK registered trademark for 'Ant & Dec' in the category of 'Entertainment services' since 2003.

+On 16 January 2026, Ant & Dec posted a promo for their new podcast on the social media platform X, which immediately received backlash for appearing to allude to suicide.
+The post was quickly taken down, and the pair apologised.